-AFEDJ was founded during the time of the first Palestinian Intifada by an American bishop and the bishop in Jerusalem to raise awareness in the United States about the plight of the Palestinian people and to encourage support for the Diocese of Jerusalem humanitarian institutions.
+AFEDJ was founded in 1988 during the time of the first Palestinian Intifada by an American bishop and the bishop in Jerusalem to raise awareness in the United States about the plight of the Palestinian people and to encourage support for the Diocese of Jerusalem humanitarian institutions.

 AFEDJ staff and volunteers, including its elected board of trustees, help grow American’s understanding of the economic, political and social realities of life in the Holy Land and the positive impact Diocese of Jerusalem humanitarian institutions have on the lives of families and children in the region.

 AFEDJ staff visit the humanitarian institutions our donors support several times each year.
 We monitor ongoing funded programs, inspect and report on the impact of completed projects, learn about new opportunities for our donors to support and build our relationships with the leaders and staff of the institutions we support.

 In partnership with the Diocese of Jerusalem, AFEDJ offers a safe, secure, transparent channel for people in the U.S. to donate funds to the ministries of the diocese.
 Learn more about AFEDJ and our history in the About section of our website.